lanceschi/threejs-ply-loader/README.md

-# Threejs Ply Loader to use with Node.js
+# Three.js PLY file format loader to use with Node.js

 ## Description
 Node.js wrapper for [three.js][THREEJS-github-link] PLYLoader (currently three.js v0.112.1).

 Original PLYLoader source code can be found [here][PLYLoader-source-link].

 Beside some minor edits, I added an additional helper function for converting Node Buffer to ArrayBuffer (convenience-wise) and I put in place tests.